BSO-SoftwareOps/BSO-Docs/orientation.md

 Omega      |  4 | 2 (or<sup>3</sup>)
 Blast      |  3 | 1
 -----------|----|------------
-EMP        | any| 2
 Barrier    | 5  | 1

 **Red Star 9**

 Ahh yes, the best RS to be at in game from a gain / hydro spent perspective.
 You will be here a while, enjoy it.
 The Storm is the new enemy here and it fires DARTS in a giant radius at all ships in range as it circles the planet.
 Follow similar engagement to RS8 in regards to Phoenix Area shield.
+Be careful with your barriers as stacked Storm darts will kill you VERY quick if you dont time barrier dropping right.
 Order of priority: Storm > Phoenix > Bomber > Collosus.
-Be careful with your barriers as stacked Storm darts will kill you VERY quick if you dont time barrier dropping right.

 Tech Name  | LV | # of Ships
 -----------|----|-----------